weierophinney/grumpy-phpunit/creating-test-data.markdown

     $this->assertTrue(
         count($collection) > 8,
-        "Did not have at least 8 widgets in our collection );
+        "Did not have at least 8 widgets in our collection" );
     $this->assertEquals(
         $expectedCount,